 EVENT Jan.
 27: “Sanctions Against the ICC: Constitutional and International Law Issues”

-Cleveland Marshall School of Law–co-sponsored by the American Branch of the International Law Association’s ICC Committee, AALS National Security Law Section, and the American Society of International Law’s International Courts and Tribunals Interest Group–will host a virtual event on Wednesday, January 27, at 12 pm ET, titled “Sanctions Against the International Criminal Court: Constitutional and International Law Issues.”
-The speakers will be:
+Cleveland Marshall School of Law–co-sponsored by the American Branch of the International Law Association’s ICC Committee, AALS National Security Law Section, and the American Society of International Law’s International Courts and Tribunals Interest Group–hosted a virtual event on Wednesday, January 27, at 12 pm ET, titled “Sanctions Against the International Criminal Court: Constitutional and International Law Issues.”

 - Leila N. Sadat, James Carr Professor of International Criminal Law, Washington University School of Law